Tag Archives: Joseph L. Mankiewicz

 What makes the film rise above standard fare or mediocrity as an overall piece is the wonderfully adorable tunes and Sinatra and Brando as a duo.
 The actor-turned-singer Brando and the singer-turned-actor Sinatra crackle with harmony as they play off each other in style.

-The clap-along “Sit Down You’re Rockin’ the Boat” never fails to get any audience on its feet and the clever “Luck Be a Lady”, a classic Sinatra standard, still resonates today.
+The clap-along “Sit Down You’re Rockin’ the Boat” never fails to get any audience on its feet, and the clever “Luck Be a Lady,” a classic Sinatra standard, still resonates today.

-Guys and Dolls sits beside a plethora of other musicals with a style all its own.
-A handful of Oscar nominations followed though none for the top honors of Picture of any acting nominations.
+Guys and Dolls sits beside other musicals with a style all its own.
+A handful of Oscar nominations followed though none were for the top honors of Picture of any acting nominations.

-The 1960s brought a decidedly darker texture to cinema which left many 1950s films feeling dated or superfluous compared to more important story directions.
+The 1960s brought a decidedly darker texture to cinema, leaving many 1950s films feeling dated or superfluous compared to more essential story directions.

-While this is the case with Guys and Dolls (1955) there also exists an innocence in watching the pure and charming character relationships and the resulting fun and frolicking.
+While this is the case with Guys and Dolls (1955), there also exists an innocence in watching the pure and charming character relationships and the resulting fun and frolicking.

 A lively musical score, the bright lights of New York City, and the unusual locale of Cuba make the film lovely entertainment.